icook/yota/docs/AJAX.rst

 and element ids to the client using the default render_error function in Yota's JavaScript library, so all you really need to do is set the global context key 'ajax' to equal True.
 This activates the JavaScript library.

-After successful validation if you want to provide some customized actions this is best achieved by overriding the :meth:`Form.success_header_generate`.
-On the JavaScript side of things render_success will look for either a 'message' or a 'custom_success' key in the return value of :meth:`Form.success_header_generate`.
-The idea is to provide either a simple message upon successful completion (formated as a string), or allow injecting your own JavaScript function to execute after completion.
-If returning a JS function it should be an eval-able string.

 Piecewise Validation
 =======================